eanderson-ei/mi2-dashboard/README.md

 - [x] explore visuals as specified in the PD with plotly (using csv's)
 - [ ] send Elma/Shelly a flat file with Annual work plan data needs
 - [ ] schedule call with Elma/Shelly
-- [ ] develop Annual Work Plan visuals and other dashboard components in notebooks
+- [x] develop Annual Work Plan visuals and other dashboard components in notebooks
 - [ ] Lay out dashboard design in Dash and convert notebook plots with widgets.
-- [ ] Deploy to Heroku
+- [x] Deploy to Heroku
+- [ ] handle data reads (note it's reading from the data folder just fine)

 ## TODO

-- [ ] create virtual environment
+- [x] create virtual environment

 ## Future Directions